 This morning, I logged on to the NY Times, credit card in hand, to renew my digital subscription which I knew would expire around the end of the year.
 I thought it would take a couple of minutes at most.
+What happened next was a classic example of bad service.

 First I thought I’d find out the day my subscription expired.
 What?
 Apparently I have to call the NY Times!
 The expiration date is apparently a closely guarded secret—it isn’t shown on the account management page!